 Rubber brushes are famous for working with dense Husky coats.
 They allow you to continue brushing without having to stop to clean out the brush.
 When you use this type of brush, it grips the tips of the dead hair and gently removes them in a sweeping motion.
 This way, nothing sticks to the tool, and the hair collects in balls as you work.

-These rubber brushes are also an excellent option for Huskies that don’t like brushing or grooming.
+These rubber brushes are also an excellent option for Huskies who don’t like brushing or grooming.
 This style of brush is gentle enough for even the most sensitive skin.
-If you’re squeamish about other de-shedding tools or the sharpness of some grooming tools, this is an excellent option as it’s rather intuitive to use on any sized dog.
+If you’re squeamish about other de-shedding tools or the sharpness of some grooming tools, this is an excellent option, as it’s rather intuitive to use on any sized dog.

 Many rubber brushes remove enough hair that you can use these on their own.
 They also work really well when used with other tools while grooming.
 That way, you can use different tools that remove mats or tangles but largely work with a rubber brush for de-shedding.
 Not only are they effective, but they can also give your pup a massage as you work.

 Grooming gloves have become more popular lately.
 They are a great way to sweep up loose hair as you groom your dog.
 Gloves allow you to reach spots too awkward for a brush to reach.
 These gloves work well when used with any style of brush.
 They are also easier to hold and are comfortable to wear, making the grooming session a little more tolerable for both the owner and the Husky.

-If your particular Husky has particularly long fur, these gloves can speed up the grooming process, and leave your dog with a smooth coat free from brush lines.
+If your particular Husky has notably long fur, these gloves can speed up the grooming process and leave your dog with a smooth coat free from brush lines.
 These gloves are also easy to clean, and you can peel the fur off quickly as needed.
 The chunky rubber bristles will also work to remove loose hairs not caught by a traditional brush.
-Grooming brushes can be great to use during bathtime to make sure you don’t have a stinky pup.
+Grooming brushes can be great to use during bath time to make sure you don’t have a stinky pup.